britram/rains-prototype/draft-trammell-rains-protocol.md

 Options 1-5 and 9 specify performance/privacy tradeoffs.
-Each server is free to determine how to minimize each performance metric requested; however, servers MUST NOT generate queries to other servers if "no information leakage" is specified, and servers MUST NOT return expired assertions unless "expired assertions acceptable" is specified.
+Each server is free to determine how to minimize each performance metric requested; however, servers MUST NOT generate queries to other servers if "no information leakage" is specified, and servers MUST NOT return expired Assertions unless "expired assertions acceptable" is specified.

 Option 6 specifies that the token on the message containing the query (see
 {{tokens}}) should be used on all queries resulting from a given query, allowing traceability through an entire RAINS infrastructure.
-These resulting queries SHOULD also carry Option 6.
+The resulting queries SHOULD also carry Option 6.
 When Option 6 is not present, queries sent by a server in response to an incoming query SHOULD use different tokens.

-By default, a client service will perform verification of negative queries and return a 404 No Assertion Exists for queries with a consistent proof of non- existence, within a message signed by the query service's infrakey.
-Option 7 disables this behavior, and causes the query service to return the shard proving nonexistence for verification by the client.
+By default, a client service will perform verification on a negative query response and return a 404 No Assertion Exists Notification for queries with a valid and verified proof of non-existence, within a Message signed by the query service's infrakey.
+Option 7 disables this behavior, and causes the query service to return the Shard, P-Shard or Zone for verification by the client.
 It is intended to be used with untrusted query services.

 Option 8 specifies that a querier's interest in a query is strictly ephemeral, and that future assertions related to this query SHOULD NOT be proactively